Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

-One of my absolute favorite side dishes has to be a green bean casserole!
+One of my absolute favorite side dishes has to be a green bean casserole.
 An obvious go-to for Thanksgiving, but also a winner for other meals too.
 So many of these recipes include canned cream soup or condensed milk, so I wanted to test out a recipe made with plant-based milk (you could also use almond milk) since I partnered with NotMilk™.
 Plus, it’s actually super easy to make this sauce from scratch!
+Find out how I made this Dairy-Free Green Bean Casserole for the holidays!

 - Green Beans – 1 pound, trimmed